FlipsideCrypto/xyz-models/models/descriptions/address.md

 {% docs address %}

-A Bitcoin address.
+A Bitcoin address associated with the output.
-TODO - clarify definition based on model.

 {% enddocs %}